Page updated 22nd July 2020

 If you have mild symptoms you do not need to be tested.
 You should not contact or come to the surgery or go to the hospital or pharmacy.

 Coronavirus - Self Isolation - By law, medical evidence is not required for the first 7 days of sickness (that is, employees can self-certify).
 After 7 days, it is for the employer to determine what evidence they require if any, from the employee, If evidence is required to cover beyond the first 7 days of absence then employees can get an isolation note from NHS 111 isolation note

-For medical advice for coronavirus symptoms phone NHS 111.
+For medical advice please phone NHS 111

 Contact the surgery by phone if: